 The first attempt at securing the tower was by using injections of cement grout, bracing, and reinforcements.
 That did not work as the tower was still subsiding at a rate of 1.2mm per year and was in danger of collapsing.

 In 1990 engineers closed the tower to take on a straightening attempt.
 They siphoned the earth from underneath the foundations.
 This decreased the lean to 13.1 feet.
 It took until May of 2001 when the tower was re-opened to visitors.
 The tower continued to straighten on its own.
 In May 2008, testing showed that there was an improvement of 19 inches and that the movement of the tower had stopped.
 It was said that the tower would be able to remain stable for an estimated 200 years.

 Many professionals could not understand how the tower had not yet toppled before the stabilization efforts began.

-70 metric tons of earth was removed from below the northern side of the Leaning Tower of Pisa.
+70 metric tons of earth were removed from below the northern side of the Leaning Tower of Pisa.

 Why Did They Not Completely Straighten The Tower Of Pisa?